veebch/btcticker/README.md

 # Bitcoin (& other tokens) ePaper Ticker

 A Python3 ePaper Cryptocurrency price ticker that runs on a Raspberry Pi connected to a [Waveshare 2.7 inch monochrome ePaper display](https://www.waveshare.com/wiki/2.7inch_e-Paper_HAT).
-The script periodically takes data from CoinGecko and prints a summary to the ePaper.
+The script periodically (every 10 mins by default) takes data from CoinGecko and prints a summary to the ePaper.

 A few minutes work gives you a desk ornament that will tastefully monitor Bitcoin's journey moonward.